What Happens if I Never Get to Take an Uninterrupted Meal Break?

 It is not illegal for your employer to automatically deduct a 30 minute lunch break from your pay, but you must be paid if you do not take that 30 minute lunch break.
 It is also not illegal for your employer to interrupt your lunch or require you to work through your lunch, but your employer must pay you for that time worked if you are an hourly paid employee.

-It is too often that healthcare workers work straight through their lunch break or are interrupted during that break because of patient needs or other work-related duties and are not paid for this time.
+It is too often that healthcare workers work straight through their meal break or are interrupted during that break because of patient needs or other work-related duties and are not paid for this time.
 Many nurses, advanced practice nurses, and physician assistants are required to carry phones or pagers and are expected to answer during their meal breaks.
-If you are interrupted from your lunch break after only 15 minutes, responding to a call or page, then you did not receive a meal break even if you finished your food; instead you returned to work early.
-Under Wisconsin and federal law, your employer may not dock your paycheck for a half an hour lunch break in such a situation.
-Your lunch break must be an uninterrupted 30 minutes.
+If you are interrupted from your meal break after only 15 minutes, responding to a call or page, then you did not receive a meal break even if you finished your food; instead you returned to work early.
+Under Wisconsin and federal law, your employer may not dock your paycheck for a half an hour meal break in such a situation.
+Your meal break must be an uninterrupted 30 minutes.